hiibolt/niu-metis-documentation/src/chapter_2_1.md

 ...
 ```
-It's important that we hard-code the exact path on line 27 by replacing `<your_account_username>` with your Metis account's username.
+Be sure to replace any instances on line 27 of `<your_project>` and `<you>` with your Metis project and username!

-The reason for this only becomes relevant if you have interest in creating non-C++ projects or automating your job submission, so it is worth noting that you can replace `/home/<your_account_username>/projects/cpp/cpp_on_metis` with `$PBS_O_WORKDIR` if you would like.
+The reason for this only becomes relevant if you have interest in creating non-C++ projects or automating your job submission, so it is worth noting that you can replace `/lstr/sahara/<your_project>/<you>/cpp/cpp_on_metis` with `$PBS_O_WORKDIR` if you would like.
 This will be populated with where the job is run from.

 Next, we will familiarize ourselves with the `module` commands, which are used on lines 31-36:
 ```bash